cosmicrocks/scdl8/docs/administrator.md

-The latest version of WAL-G (v1.0) supports the use of a SASS token, but you'll have to make due with using the primary or secondary access token until the version of WAL-G is updated in the postgres-operator.
+The latest version of WAL-G (v1.0) supports the use of a SASS token, but you'll have to make due with using the primary or secondary access token until the version of WAL-G is updated in the scdl8.

 ```yaml
 apiVersion: v1